 In addition to private individual and group disability insurance plans, you may also be covered by a state disability insurance plan offered in one of five states.
 These states require employers to provide disability benefits coverage to employees for off-the-job injury or illness.

-Employers can obtain disability insurance coverage for their employees though an insurance carrier authorized by the state department overseeing the program.
+Employers can obtain disability insurance coverage for their employees through an insurance carrier authorized by the state department overseeing the program.
 States also offer the option for employers to self-insure their employee disability benefits.

 State-provided short-term disability insurance is available in the following U.S. states:

 Read on to learn more.